-Ballot security and tracking are essential to the conduct of accurate and fair elections, because ballots are a critical element of an election.
+Ballot security is an umbrella term for the methods used to help prevent voter fraud.
+Ballot security and tracking of ballots are essential to the conduct of accurate and fair elections, because ballots are a critical element of an election.
 As with most U.S. election practices, how ballots are kept secure varies by State and sometimes even within a State.